 In the North, where lantana is treated as an annual, it is popular in hanging baskets and other container gardens, in which its lively flowers grace many a porch or patio space.
 Not only is lantana an invasive shrub in warmer areas (where it is not annual), however, but it is also toxic.

 Growing the plant up high in a hanging basket thus serves two purposes (which is why even Southerners should consider growing the plant in this fashion):

 - The plant is contained, so it is less likely to spread.

 - It is located at a height where your dog will not be able to reach it.

 Shrubs, along with trees and hardscape, help supply a "backbone" for the yard.
-My list of shrubs offers a glimpse into some of the possibilities these workhorses of the landscape provide.
+Any good list of shrubs will offer a glimpse into some of the possibilities these workhorses of the landscape provide.
 But several shrubs are plants poisonous to dogs, including the following:

 - Andromeda (Pieris japonica)